obibaadoma/webpack/README.md

 <!-- TITLE -->

-# 🏷️ Awesome Books App Javascript
+# 🏷️ Awesome Books App Javascript To Do List

 This is the second project in the second module in the **Microverse** program.
 <br/>